-Hookworm infestations are most commonly caused by Ancylostoma caninum in warmer parts of the world, for example in the mid- and southern United States, whereas Uncinaria stenocephala (sometimes referred to as the fox hookworm) is more common north of these latitudes.
-As you can see from the magnified picture on the right, this family of dog worms is equipped with a fearsome set of teeth, which are responsible for the clinical signs seen in dogs and puppies with this infestation.
+Hookworm infestations are most commonly caused by Ancylostoma caninum in warmer parts of the world, for example, in the mid- and southern United States.
+Uncinaria stenocephala (sometimes referred to as the fox hookworm) is more common north of these latitudes.
+As you can see from the magnified picture above, this family of dog worms is equipped with a fearsome set of teeth, which are responsible for the clinical signs seen in dogs and puppies with this infestation.

 Whipworms in Dogs (Trichuris vulpis)

-Of all the worms in dogs which we commonly see, whipworm infestations are usually the least severe.
+Of all the worms in dogs that we commonly see, whipworm infestations are usually the least severe.
 The adult worms of Trichuris vulpis reside in the rectum and large intestine of dogs.
-They can take up to 3 months to mature, and can be very long-lived.
-The main problems they can cause relate to irritation and damage to the rectal wall, so straining to pass feces which may contain fresh blood is the most common combination of signs.
+They can take up to three months to mature, and they can be very long-lived.
+The main problems they can cause relate to irritation and damage to the rectal wall, so straining to pass faeces that may contain fresh blood is the most common combination of signs.

 Tapeworms in Dogs (Echinococcus multilocularis)